WebOfTrust/keri/docs/Q-and-A.md

 ### **Q: How can you get away with not complying to the security model (and guarantees) of an open public blockchain?

 KERI better fits the Identity space.
-Doing away the total ordering in blockchains is a huge performance - and throughput gain, plus less worry about goverance.
+Doing away the total ordering in blockchains is a huge performance - and throughput gain, plus less worry about governance.
 There's also not such a thing as consensus forks.
 KERI solves (or *"gets away with"* if you wish) this by a mechanism called **duplicity detection**.
 Watchers are all that matter.
 They guarantee that logs are immutable by one very simple rule: **"first seen wins"**.

 There is a separate [Q&A Security](./Q-and-A-Security.md) to answer the extensive list of Security related questions.

 ## ***Q: Could we see a `WASM` module in the near future for Sidetree and DID:peer interoperability?

- WASM is certainly on the roadmap, but for the main issue of Sidetree and did:peer interop, see the [core KERI spec repo issue](https://github.com/decentralized-identity/KERI/issues/79) for more info.\
+ WASM is certainly on the road map, but for the main issue of Sidetree and did:peer interop, see the [core KERI spec repo issue](https://github.com/decentralized-identity/KERI/issues/79) for more info.\
 *(CharlesCunningham)*

 ## *Q: How does KERI match the `trust-over-ip` model and how does KERI fit in the `W3C DID standardization`?